m-lab/website/_pages/faq.md

 The NDT test sometimes presents unexpected results when measuring a satellite Internet connection.
 ISPs that use a proxy prior to the satellite uplink terminate the TCP flow at the proxy.
 As a result, NDT is measuring the speed and latency to the proxy rather than all the way through the proxy.
 M-Lab is working on updates to NDT which we hope will resolve this issue for satellite customers in the future.

+## How do the different NDT protocols report "Jitter"?

+There are different definitions of what "jitter" means, but it is an often a requested metric.
+"Jitter" is a metric that is often confusing because there are different definitions in various communities.

+[IETF references that the term jitter is deprecated](https://tools.ietf.org/html/rfc3393#section-4.5){:target="_blank"} in its discussion of various ways of computing it or estimating it.
+Some of the definitions include:

+* The spread of latencies for a connection -- shortest - longest latency
+* The spread of latencies as described above, but using the 90th percentile in the spread instead of the maximum
+* The spread of latencies, but using the 25-75th percentile spread
+* The standard deviation of the difference in latencies
+* The variation of a signal with respect to a common clock signal “drift”

+The web100 NDT client reported "jitter", which was actually an estimate of "jitter" calculated on the client side as "MaxRTT - MinRTT".
+For self clocked, throughput maximizing congestion control, MaxRTT - MinRTT is a plausible definition of jitter, but it is different than what might be expected by VoIP or Real Time applications communities.

+ndt5 does not report jitter.
+We removed it due to avoid confusion around the definitions above and the estimate method just described.

+ndt7 will provide the Round Trip Time Variation (RTTVar), [as defined in the Linux kernel](https://github.com/torvalds/linux/blob/master/include/uapi/linux/tcp.h#L245){:target="_blank"}.
+This measures round trip time variance, which frequently what people mean when they ask for jitter.

 ## How do I report issues with M-Lab tests?
 {:.no_toc}